bagasjiwanta/Tugas-Besar_II2111/README.md

 Files :
 1. Soal_Tugas_Besar.pdf                 : What I would like to know about the data
 2. Tugas_Besar_Probstat_18220053.pdf    : My analysis
 3. emoney.csv                           : the data

+<b>Note: for some reason, github cannot display PDF.
+Please download them first and then open the PDF files. </b>